The purpose of the guide is install and set up from scratch opHA 3.0, the Opmantek High Availability solution.

 After successful license key and EULA acceptance you will be presented with a dashboard that looks like this:

-opHA needs to be installed in all the servers - Masters and pollers - but we will be using the GUI only from the master server.
+opHA needs to be installed in all the servers - Primaries and pollers - but we will be using the GUI only from the Primary server.

 opHA Set Up